 AMI is an integrated system of advanced electric meters, communications networks, and data management systems that enables automation and two-way communication between the utility and the meter provided to the customer.
-The system provides a number of important functions that were not previously possible or had to be performed manually, such as the ability to automatically and remotely measure electricity use, connect and disconnect service, detect tampering, identify and isolate outages, and monitor voltage.
+The system provides a number of important functions that were not previously possible or had to be performed manually, such as the ability to automatically and remotely measure electricity use, identify and isolate outages, verify correct billing information, connect and disconnect service, detect tampering, and monitor voltage.
 AMI provides RPU near real-time and actionable information about system performance, power quality, and outages, which increases reliability and efficiencies, and lowers overall operating costs.